GoogleDistributedCloud/GDCBareMetal/README.md

 ### Partner Delivery Readiness Portal
 Go over specific course and labs for CEPF L300 certifications specific to GDC and associated services (GKE, LLM training/RAG ...) - https://delivery-readiness-portal.cloud.google/app/gcp-projects/manage-dri-attribute
 For example the LLM evaluation on GKE using L4s (these are close to the google specific L300 labs except 2h instead of the normal 10h timeline, max 3 tries without VP reset and complexity (80% pass rate required) - https://partner.skills.google/course_templates/1720

+## CEPF labs
+These are the CE labs that have a maxiumum of 3 tries, are timed at 2-10 hours and only available via specific account RBAC.
+I would recommend pre-automating the labs using at least gcloud IaC first before using up one attempt.
+80% is required as usual.
+GPU Bencharking for Ingerence - GKE Node pools - https://partner.skills.google/course_templates/1720/labs/629704

 ### Workarounds for GDC training specific to partner logins
 I am a GCP partner so I have access to all the L200/L300 GDC training (paths 1681/1033), however if you are in the middle of attaining partner status or do not yet have a login from your org - some of the content is available without a partner login - for example the L300 air gapped training (paths 1681/1034) does not need a partner login.